Does Fish Oil Increase Your Risk Of Prostate Cancer?

 3) Anti-Inflammatory

-Fatty acids serve as precursors for a variety of anti-inflammatory functions.
-In other words, the anti-inflammatory properties of fish oil help to reduce the risk of prostate cancer.
+Fatty acids play a role in anti-inflammatory processes, suggesting that the anti-inflammatory properties of fish oil may contribute to lowering the risk of prostate cancer.

 In summary, this study had concerns about the experimental design of the study in question and disagreed with some of the authors’ conclusions, urging readers to interpret the data with caution.